owncloud-archive/documentation/README.rst

 Spelling and Capitalization Conventions
 ---------------------------------------

-For detailed information, please refer to `the ownCloud Style Guide ./style_guide.rst`_.
+For detailed information, please refer to :doc:`the ownCloud Style Guide ./style_guide.rst`_.
 Otherwise, source files are written using the `Sphinx Documentation Generator
 <http://sphinx.pocoo.org/>`_.
 The syntax follows the `reStructuredText
 <http://docutils.sourceforge.net/rst.html>`_ style, and can also be edited